dave-leeper/mock-server/README.md

 var serverConfig = require('./MY_SERVER_CONFIG.json');
 var server = new Server().init(port, serverConfig);
 ```
+# To Set The Port
+The port used by the mock server defaults to 3000.
+You can override this by setting the
+MOCK_SEREVER_PORT environment variable to the desired port.
+When using the mock server as
+an in-memory server, just pass the desired port number.

 # Config File
 The config file is how you control the operation of the server.